RajkumarKesavan/hello-world/README.md

 Hi There!

 Raj here, I am interested in building Python and Django projects.
-Java Scripts are the added flavor.
+Java Scripts etc are added flavor.